 You fall asleep in the Jeep.
 You can’t help it.
-You were so excited about the trip you couldn’t sleep on the flight from the mainland to Kauai.
-After renting this Jeep at the Lihue airport, your spouse loaded the suitcases — and the kids — into the back and was only too happy to drive to your destination: Koloa Landing Resort on the glorious South Shore.
-He tuned the radio into a local reggae station and the kids tapped into their map apps to help direct him, and after the first few moments of enjoying the tropical scenery along the Kaumualii Highway, your eyelids drooped closed and you were out.
+You are so excited about the trip, you couldn’t sleep on the flight from the mainland to Kauai.
+After renting this Jeep at the Lihue airport, your spouse loads the suitcases — and the kids — into the back and is so happy to drive to your destination: Koloa Landing Resort on the glorious South Shore.
+As you head south, he turns on the radio into a local reggae station and the kids tap into their map apps to help direct him, and after the first few moments of enjoying the tropical scenery along the Kaumualii Highway, your eyelids drooped closed and you were out.

 You suddenly hear your spouse say, “Whoa — look!” followed by “Wow!” and “Awesome!” and “Rad!” from your kids.
 “Mom, are you awake?”

 You are very much awake now, and you adjust your eyes to see what the fuss is about.
-Just ahead on the highway looms a huge, green canopy of trees.
+As you head towards Poipu Beach and Koloa town, the highway becomes a grand entrance that looms a huge, green, and beautiful canopy of trees.
 In the next moment, the Jeep speeds into what looks like an emerald tunnel.
 Thick trunks and greenery line either side of the road and towering branches reach up overhead, leaves fluttering, sunlight flashing in between.
-It’s like some sort of majestic gesture from Mother Nature, or South Shore jungle welcoming committee or something out of The Wizard of Oz.
+It’s like some sort of majestic gesture from Mother Nature, or South Shore jungle welcoming committee, or something out of The Wizard of Oz.

 “Yeah . . . wow!” you chime, rather mesmerized.